 Bowls and vases also have too little surface area for proper gas exchange.
-This can cause your betta to breathe improperly and stay near the opening of the small aquaria to get some oxygen.
+This can cause your betta to breathe improperly and stay near the opening of the small aquarium to get some oxygen.
 Although bettas can use their labyrinth organ to hold oxygen much as a human lung would, they should still have sufficient oxygen to carry out basic behaviors.
 Warm water holds less oxygen than cold water does, which can become a problem in small spherical aquaria.

-If you compare a betta living in a vase or bowl, to one living in a tank, the activity levels are different.
-A betta who is kept in a heated 5-gallon tank with an air stone is significantly healthier than one kept in a small body of water.
+If you compare a betta living in a vase or bowl to one living in a tank, the activity levels are different.
+A betta that is kept in a heated 5-gallon tank with an air stone is significantly healthier than one kept in a small body of water.
 The activity levels are different as well, since the betta in a heated tank has more space to explore, and the heated water keeps them active and helps to maintain a healthy metabolism.

 The Importance Of a Heater in a Betta Aquarium

 Unstable temperatures can cause your betta to become uncomfortable, and they are more likely to fall ill.
 Many pathogens in aquarium water can affect a betta who is kept in cool conditions.
 This can be fungal or bacterial infections, like fin rot or tail rot.